Skip to navigation Skip to content

 Quarterly Participation Interviews for Partial Capacity to Work and Temporary Reduced Work Capacity (0-7 or 8-14 hours per week) job seekers

-Selection or allocation of a Workforce Australia Employment Services Provider
+Selection or allocation of a Workforce Australia employment services provider

-Referring a customer to Disability Employment Services (DES)
+Referring a customer to Inclusive Employment Australia (IEA)